 3. Leave a Strong First Impression

-Research by Princeton psychologists reveal that all it takes is a tenth of a second for most people decide whether or not you are likable.
+Research by Princeton psychologists reveals that all it takes is a tenth of a second for most people to decide whether or not you are likable.
 Longer exposure doesn’t significantly alter impressions made within 10 seconds of meeting you.

 People will then spend the rest of the conversation justifying their initial reaction.